nano-trade/rsnano-node/README.md

 ### What is RsNano?

 RsNano is a Rust port of the original Nano node.
+This fork targets the Banano network, a Nano derivative where 1 BAN equals 10^29 raw, addresses use the `ban_` prefix and nodes listen on port 7071.

 ### Links & Resources